Eric Reid Signs Panthers Contract; Had Filed Collusion Grievance Against NFL

 Terms of the signing weren't immediately released.

-Ian Rapoport of NFL Network reported the Panthers "kept the discussions to football" and did not discuss a potential protest during the national anthem.
+Ian Rapoport of NFL Network reported the Panthers "kept the discussions to football" and did not talk about a potential protest during the national anthem.

 The 26-year-old Louisiana native is coming off a 2017 campaign where he racked up 67 tackles and two picks in 13 appearances for the Niners.
 Pro Football Focus rated him as the league's 31st-best safety.